Discover the Faroe Islands Music Scene

 From hymns to ballads to doom metal

 We watch and listen to a selection of Faroese promos which run a whole gamut of styles.
 I wouldn’t go so far as to say there are shades of Bjork here, but there is a likeable eccentricity about much of it.
 Stuart’s favourite is the doom metal band Tyr that have stormed Germany with their testerone fuelled rendition of a traditional Faroese hymn.
 Women like Eivor modernise folk tunes with ease while captivating you with her hair (styled by Disney’s Little Mermaid?).
 Many of the tunes draw on dark and mystical folklore, the supernatural or are influenced by proximity to the landscape and forces of nature.
 And Teitur and Budam both have some interesting stuff going on in the vocal department.
 You have to hear it to appreciate it really.
 And there’s a great sample CD for sale to help with that.
+Check out this video we put together of some Faroese landscapes with a traditional Faroese accompaniment from the CD.

 The record shop has ambitions to make the world aware of the Faroese music scene.
 And it’s a valid aim; the country seems to punch above its weight in this corner of the creative arts.
 Tutl has a back catalogue of around 500 albums and releases some 35 new CD’s every year.
 The islands have their own symphony orchestra, proving quite wrong those naysayers who said the islands’ population was too small to sustain such a thing.
 And on Ólavsøka, the Faroese National Day (July 29th), anything between five and eight thousand people turn out to sing and perform the famous Faroese chain dance.